less/less-docs/content/features/detached-rulesets.md

 ````

 ## Scoping
 A detached ruleset can use all variables and mixins accessible where it is *defined* and where it is *called*.
 Otherwise said, both definition and caller scopes are available to it.
-If both scopes contains the same variable or mixin, declaration scope value takes precedence.
+If both scopes contain the same variable or mixin, declaration scope value takes precedence.

 *Declaration scope* is the one where detached ruleset body is defined.
 Copying a detached ruleset from one variable into another cannot modify its scope.
 The ruleset does not gain access to new scopes just by being referenced there.